cephdon/Escape-map/readme.md

 When called with the arguments you find in index.html, an acceptable solution should generate similar result (should not necessarily mirror it pixel by pixel) to the example image.

-Furthermore, you can use the provided `escapeMapTester.js` library to drive your solution with random arguments. `escapeMapTester` will call `makeMap` automatically and also display some stats next to the map.
+Furthermore, you can use the provided `escapeMapTester.js` library to drive your solution with random-generated dummy input. `escapeMapTester` will call `makeMap` automatically and also display some stats next to the map.

 ##Submission guidelines: